Vectorized/Othello-AI/README.md

 - `b78player.py`: You can set the time allocation here
 - `constants.py`: IP address and ports for hosting a game

+Our bot's name is b78, hence the name of the files.

 The other codes are either AI support code or the default game skeleton for all competitors.

 Comments